-Often in business, your biggest assets are people, not products and services.
-And those who become your customers have valuable insights about your business you can't find anywhere else.
-Some of Poon's biggest business growth opportunities come from her customers, she says.
+In business, your biggest assets can be people – not products and services.
+Your customers can have valuable insights about your business you may not find anywhere else.

 “I talk to my customers or potential customers to identify the problems they're facing and then think about the simplest ways to leverage the strengths and networks I have to create solutions,” she says.

-For Poon, problems are just opportunities in disguise.
-You may not notice them right away, but your customers do.
-Leverage their feedback.
-Poon focuses on people and looks to improve their experience which in turn, improves her business.
+For Poon, customers’ problems are just opportunities in disguise.
+You may not notice them right away, but your customers might.
+Poon focuses on people and looks to improve their experience which, in turn, improves her business.

-Thompson does the same—keeping a close eye on the market for business growth opportunities.
+2. Keep a close eye on the market

-“I look for opportunities that have the potential to benefit me and my companies as the market becomes more efficient."
+“I look for opportunities that have the potential to benefit my company as the market becomes more efficient,” he says.

-“If my success depends on the market maintaining its current levels of efficiency, then my business will be pushing against the tide and less likely to succeed," he says.
-"The best opportunities are those where I can introduce new market-wide efficiencies."
+“The best opportunities are those where I can introduce new market-wide efficiencies,” he says.
+“If my success depends on the market maintaining its current levels of efficiency, then my business will be pushing against the tide and less likely to succeed.”

-Positioning yourself for business growth opportunities is just as important as finding them.
-For many small and medium-sized business owners, funding can be the biggest obstacle to attaining opportunity.
+Positioning yourself for business growth opportunities can be just as important as finding them.
+For many small and medium-sized business owners, funding can be the biggest obstacle to growth.

-Financial preparation ensures that you can afford big ticket items and still have the working capital and cash flow you need to scale.
-As Poon shares, good old-fashioned savings go a long way.
-When she sees an opportunity, she cuts out the frills and keeps money in the bank for a rainy day.
+Financial preparation ensures you can afford upfront capital costs and can still have the cash flow you need to scale.
+As Poon says, good old-fashioned savings can go a long way.

 “I save like crazy and build an innovation fund so I can invest in problems I want to solve that will yield a return,” she says.